 Yes, I know it’s December 28th and you’re probably still ploughing through all the chocolate, cheese and leftovers.
 And deservedly so!
 But if you found this Christmas stressful and have vowed to be more organised next year, then here are a few simple things you can do in that lull between Christmas and New Year in preparation.

 December is always a crazy month for me, not just because of Christmas, but also because, as I have written previously, it is birthday season among my family and friends, so I have to be organised.
 I’m not in any way trying to come across as annoyingly smug, but I’m always pretty much done with all the shopping and wrapping by the end of November.
-I have to be, because otherwise there just isn’t time in December.
+I have to be, because otherwise there just isn’t time in December and I’ve learned from experience that I can’t cope with the stress overload.

 With that in mind, I thought it might be helpful to share a few of my tips in the hope it will help others.
 These are all really simple things you can put into action now, that won’t take long at all, but will hopefully make a difference for future Christmases.